 I will likely be ordering a new leather club chair to replace the icky Ikea one we have downstairs, and will look here as well for other furniture needs as they arise.

-Robert Craymer, of RCGreen, is, quite literally, a rock star.
-Or was at one time, anyway, according to this charming 4-minute video featuring his eccentric and likable ways, as well as some of his gorgeous and hip modern furniture designs.
+Robert Craymer, of RCGreen, was once, quite literally, a rock star.
+Or was at one time, anyway, according to this 4-minute video featuring his eccentric ways, as well as some of his modern furniture designs.
+He also offered me a good price (which I promised not to reveal) on a new sofa:

-At any rate, Robert took the themes of the film seriously, and designed what was, for its time, a truly groundbreaking lounge, with furniture and items made sustainably and responsibly.
-This led to an explosion of interest in his business, including more lounges at high profile eco-events, and designing furniture and settings for very fancy celebs and others, some who have excellent taste, and some who have both good taste and acute chemical sensitivities.
+At any rate, Robert took the themes of the film seriously, designing what was, for its time, a truly groundbreaking lounge, with furniture and items made sustainably and responsibly.
+Here are some of his other designs:

 On foams and fillers, he was quite helpful in explaining the options.
 Basically, for the foam inner core, most furniture makers use: latex, soy blend, standard U.S.-made foam or foam made overseas (often in China).
 For cushions, options are latex, soy foam wrapped in cotton, cotton alone, or wool interior with a cotton bag on the outside.

-For RCGreen designs, customers can choose the foams and fillers they like, but the materials do have disadvantages and advantages (also, he doesn’t use any foreign-made foams).
+For RCGreen designs, customers can choose the foams and fillers they like, but the materials do have disadvantages and advantages (also, he says he doesn’t use any foreign-made foams).

 For example, a wool-wrapped cushion or seat can feel, as you might expect, lumpy and it will likely become harder over time.
 Latex, he said, is reported by some customers as having an odor (though Robert doesn’t smell it), and is more rubbery or bouncy, even though in his shop it’s wrapped in cotton.
 Soy-based foam, also wrapped in cotton, has been free of customer complaints.
 All of these are available without flame retardant chemicals.